 Homeschooling during the elementary years involves a lot of hovering, doesn’t it?
 If you aren’t hovering above your child as they work, they are likely hovering nearby waiting for help or with questions about what to do next.
 You probably have been looking forward to the opportunity to see your student work a little more independently.
-As with all of child development, boys and girls move from needing help with tasks to being able to tackle more and more responsibilities on their own.
-If you see, though, that your child isn’t naturally progressing toward independent school work, these five suggestions may help:
+As with all child development, boys and girls move from needing help with tasks to being able to tackle more and more responsibilities on their own.
+However, if you see that your child isn’t naturally progressing toward independent school work, these five suggestions may help:

 It’s incredibly important for students to realize that learning isn’t just for school; learning is for a lifetime.
 If they “catch you being curious” about something, highlight it.
-Tell them why the topic interests you, why you’d like to know more about it, and how you plan on getting your curiosity satisfied.
+Tell them why the topic interests you, why you’d like to know more about it, and how you plan to satisfy your curiosity.
 Just recognizing that an adult has things they want to know more about and the desire to find answers goes a long way toward encouraging them to follow their own curiosities.

-With these tips, you can hopefully begin to find balance between being involved in your homeschooler’s learning, and giving them room to learn more independently.
+With these tips, you can hopefully begin to find a balance between being involved in your homeschooler’s learning and giving them room to learn more independently.
 After all, you are probably ready for a little less hovering and a little more self-direction.